RomanW05/ecommerce/README.md

 ## Design
+The design concept for our ecommerce store is centered around a modern and minimalistic style with a focus on usability and ease of navigation.
 Come up with a plan or algorithm to successfully and efficiently execute the client needs based on the analysis requirements

 * User lands on the landing-page